 ICAR in collaboration with CSISA focuses on areas of the eastern Indo-Gangetic Plains dominated by small farm sizes, low incomes and comparatively low levels of agricultural mechanization, irrigation and productivity.
 Project hubs are located at KVKs of Bihar, eastern Uttar Pradesh and Odisha.

-Present centres under ATARI Kolkata are in Cuttack and Mayurbhanj I, Odisha.
+Present centres for field trials under ATARI Kolkata are implemented by Cuttack, Mayurbhanj-I and Bhadrak KVKs of Odisha.

 - Promote widespread adoption of resource-conserving practices, technologies and services that increase yields with lower water, labour and input costs.

 - Support mainstreaming innovations in national-, state- and district-level government programs to improve long-term impacts achieved through investments in the agricultural sector.

 - Generate and disseminate new knowledge on cropping system management practices that can withstand the impacts of climate change in South Asia.